PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That's gonna have to change."

-# 42 Boltac Confronts the Old Duke and Torvalds
+# 43 Boltac Confronts the Old Duke and Torvalds

 > Have Boltac ask why the Battlemages haven't been raining Thunderstorms down on these mountain passes.
 Rain, hail, all that kind of thing to soften up the resistance.

+"Why isn't it raining.
+I mean that's the question you gotta ask yourself, right?
+Certainly the question that Conan and I asked ourselves."

+Why would they trust you?

 Shows the mark of the legion?